 Extreme Weather and Wildfire

-Map shows the locations of California’s eight fire regions and the extreme weather types associated with each.
+The historical analysis map shows the locations of California’s eight fire regions and the extreme weather types associated with each.

 We analyzed the types of extreme weather associated with major fires in eight distinct regions across California.